jmojiwat/LibMpsseNet/README.md

 # LibMpsseNet

-LibMpsseNet is a thin F# wrapper for FTDI Chip Multi Protocol Synchronous Serial Engine (MPSSE) library.
+LibMpsseNet is a thin F# wrapper for FTDI Chip Multi Protocol Synchronous Serial Engine (MPSSE) library 1.0.5.

 MPSSE provides a flexible means of interfacing synchronous serial devices to a USB port.
 The FT-serices device supported includes the FT2232D, FT2232H, FT4232H and FT232H.

 ## Requirements

-LibMpsseNet requires libmpsse.lib C library to be present.
+LibMpsseNet requires libmpsse.lib C library to be present from the [LibMPSSE library](https://ftdichip.com/wp-content/uploads/2024/01/LibMPSSE_1.0.5.zip).

 ## API